 Every 5 years, an assessment of ABP's estate is undertaken by an environmental consultant.
 This assessment provides the following for each region.

-- A regional overview (situation analysis diagram) of key conservation values and assets.
-See Appendix 1. - Current status/condition and threats of these values. - Opportunities/challenges and key management strategies. - Identification and mapping of High Conversation Value (HCV) (excluding HCV 5 and 6) and important waterways and wetlands.
+- A regional overview (situation analysis diagram) of key Conservation values and assets.
+See Appendix 1. - Current status/condition and threats of these values. - Opportunities/challenges and key management strategies.